-Entries for the 2014 International Society of Family History Writers and Editors (ISFHWE) Excellence-in-Writing Competition are now being accepted.
-Submissions are due by June 15, 2014 (a discounted entry fee is offered for entries submitted by March 15, 2014).
+Entries for the 2014 International Society of Family History Writers and Editors (ISFHWE) Excellence-in-Writing Competition are due by June 15, 2014.

 Both ISFHWE members and non-members are allowed to enter the competition.

 - Category I – Columns.
 This is for columns of original content published on a regular basis, in any medium, published in 2013.
 Each entry must consist of 2,000 words or less.
 These are entries from the author’s regular column, not features.

 - Category II – Articles.
 These one-time articles (not part of the author’s column) must have been published in 2013 in a journal, magazine, newsletter, blog, or website.
 Entries cannot exceed 5,000 words.

 - Category III – Genealogy Newsletters.
 This category is for society or family association newsletters published in 2013.
 Entries should consist of two issues, each submitted as a single file in PDF format.
 The judging will be based on originality, content, visual appeal, writing and editing quality, and accuracy.
 The award is to the editor of the publication.